Settlement hierarchy: Extreme density: more than one billion residents

-High density
+High density: more than one million residents

-More than one million residents.
-At this density, the settlement's population, spheres of influence, and GDP tends to exceed that of most countries with lesser density.
+At this density, the settlement's population, spheres of influence, and gross domestic product tends to exceed that of most countries with lesser density.
 The need for administrative divisions, public transportation, public infrastructure and other government public services is critically essential for the sustainable growth and continued prosperity of its citizens.
 High income jobs and non-essential luxury services are abundant (e.g. car dealerships, brain surgery centers, airports, financing, computer stores, coffee shops, etc.) as these cannot be sustained by lesser density.
 Medium income exceeds national average.
 The first city in recorded history to reach a population of one million residents was Ancient Rome in 133 B.C.
 During the Second Industrial Revolution, London, England reached the mark in 1810 and New York City, United States made it in 1875.